This post is also available in: Español

-Hector’s son, Caymmi Rodriguez has taken over the leadership of the group.
+Hector’s son, Caymmi Rodriguez has taken over the group’s leadership.
 “Caymmi had to prove he was worthy of being in the group.
 He had to earn his place, not be here because he’s the director’s son.”
-With that, Caymmi learned and polished his Bomba and Plena skills with the groups of Ramon Pedraza and of Modesto Cepeda.
+With that, Caymmi learned and polished his Bomba and Plena skills with the groups of Ramon Pedraza and Modesto Cepeda.
 He spent several years with these groups before joining Atabal.

 “Caymmi knows what singing a Bomba or a Plena is like.
 Besides that, he knows how to play, and even writes.”
 Hector “Atabal” says proudly.

-“We were already starting to go in that direction…”, Hector adds, “…but Caymmi has helped us in that regards.”
+“We were already starting to go in that direction…”, Hector adds, “…but Caymmi has helped us in that regard.”

 After releasing a few singles like “Hasta Que Amanezca” and “Me Diras Que Si”, the group will finally release a new album (EP) later this year.
 A new single from the album will be released shortly.
 It’s titled “Yo Soy Atabal”.

-What started as a group of four individuals with a passion for Puerto Rican rhythms, has now evolved into a 10 or 11 piece band.
-Atabal is ran like an organization, with Caymmi now heading the group, Hector as the patriarch overseeing the whole thing, now at arm’s length, and his wife Maria Rivera Laborde as their Chief of Public Relations.
+What started as a group of four individuals with a passion for Puerto Rican rhythms, has now evolved into a 10 or 11-piece band.
+Atabal is run like an organization, with Caymmi now heading the group, and Hector’s widow, Maria Rivera Laborde as their Chief of Public Relations.

 More still needs to be done for these Puerto Rican genres.
 However, we owe a lot to Hector “Atabal” Rodriguez for his contributions through Atabal.